SymfonyCasts/reset-password-bundle/README.md

 ### Setting things up manually

-If you prefer to take care of the leg work yourself, checkout the _NAME_ guide.
+If you prefer to take care of the leg work yourself, checkout the [manual setup](https://github.com/SymfonyCasts/reset-password-bundle/blob/master/docs/manual-setup.md) guide.
 We still recommend using the Maker command to get a feel for how we intended the bundle to be used.

 ---